DFU_PAN OTA Upgrade User Guide

 needs_update = 1

-After the system reboots, the bootloader will check for the update flag.
+After system reboot, the bootloader checks for update flags.

 Process:

-If an update is required and the OTA program is valid, jump to the OTA program
+If update is needed and OTA program is valid, jump to OTA program

 // Check update flag